 Make sure to check with your suppliers also.
 Outsourcing doesn’t exempt you from being liable and you need to make sure that they have the right security measures in place.
 For example, the recent data breach for companies using third party survey provider, Typeform.

 Typeform were quick to communicate the data breach and included a template for their customers that used their software to collect personal information (as shown below).

 Under GDPR, individuals have to explicitly consent to the acquisition and processing of their data.
 Pre-checked boxes and implied consent will not be acceptable anymore.
 You will have to review all of your privacy statements and disclosures and adjust them where needed.

 As we mentioned earlier, individuals have 8 basic rights under GDPR.

-You will need to establish policies and procedures for how you will handle each of these situations.
+You now need to establish policies and procedures for how you will handle each of these situations.

 - How can individuals give consent in a legal manner?

 - What is the process if an individual wants his data to be deleted?